spockframework/spock/docs/interaction_based_testing.rst

 .. note:: If the type of the mock is given on the left-hand side, it does not have to be repeated on the right-hand side.

 Mock objects literally implement (or, in the case of a class, extend) the type they stand in for.
-(In other words, in our example ``subscriber1`` *is-a* ``Subscriber``.)
+(In our example ``subscriber1`` *is-a* ``Subscriber``.)
 Hence they can be passed to statically typed (Java) code that expects such a type.